vue-leaflet/Vue2Leaflet/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
-npm run dev

 # build for production with minification
 npm run build

+# Run demo at localhost:8080
+npm link
+cd examples
+npm link vue2-leaflet
+npm install
+npm run dev
 ```
+If you make changes to the library you should run 'npm run build' again in the root folder.
+The dev server should detect modification and reload the demo
 ## How to display a map
 Register Map and TielLayer components from Vue2Leaflet